Do I need a lawyer to make a will?

 • You have assets in multiple states

-• You have dependants who rely on your income
+• Some people have dependants who rely on their income.

-In some cases, poorly drafted wills or documents that don't meet legal requirements can lead to significant problems later.
-For example, unclear wording, failure to follow witnessing rules, or questions about your capacity can create disputes among family members.
+In some cases, wills that are poorly drafted or that do not meet legal requirements are among the matters people sometimes reflect on.
+A range of factors, such as the clarity of wording, witnessing formalities, or questions about capacity, are among the matters that people sometimes consider in this context.
 This may result in court proceedings, delays in distributing your estate, and unnecessary costs.

 When valid will requirements are not met, a court may need to decide how your estate should be distributed.
 This can be stressful for your loved ones and may not reflect your actual wishes.